rehanvdm/warpurl-api-docs/docs/src/api/README.md

 }
 ```

-Indicates that the API endpoint was hit successfully, all auth passed.
 - `control` Is a structure that will always be returned if the API was hit.
 It is the high level structure that can be used
   for branching logic.
 - `control.ResponseCode` Indicates if the request executed successfully or not.